Diana Corkhill: Casting and characterisation

 Frances joined the cast of Brookside in 1990 and she made her first appearance that year.
 Diana was Frances' debut television role having previously following her graduation from the Liverpool Theatre School.
 When Diana first appeared on-screen, a television journalist used their newspaper column to discuss Frances' breast size and branded her a "heaving bosom".
 An upset Frances complained to the Brookside wardrobe department and told them about her insecurities.
 They were sympathetic and decided to change Diana's costumes to make them flattering and pledged to use different camera angles while filming.
 Frances remained unhappy and would often cry onset.
 On one occasion, a director insulted Frances and accused her of "acting from the neck up".
 Frances claimed that the director informed her that he had previously worked with actors insecure about their nose size, but Frances should not try and conceal her figure onset.
 The incident made Frances cry and she later had a breast reduction on the NHS.

 Diana is the daughter of Freddie Spence (Peter Corey), her mother had an affair with a police officer and abandoned her family.
 Diana is characterised as a "kindly soul" and very forgiving of her loved ones.
 She has courage and determination to overcome hardships she faces in life.
 In his book, The Who's Who of Soap Operas, author Anthony Hayward described Diana as "gullible and longing to find a husband".
-When Diana was introduced into the series she portrayed as a sales assistant at a chemist, specifically working behind a perfume counter.
+When Diana was introduced into the series she portrayed a sales assistant at a chemist, specifically working behind a perfume counter.
 In the book, Phil Redmond's Brookside - Life in the Close, author Geoff Tibballs described Diana as a "pleasant girl" who is illiterate and "slow on the uptake".
 Throughout her tenure, writers portrayed Diana gaining a newfound confidence and becoming less reliant on men.